Thermalization-Induced Entropy-Rate Representation of Internal Energy in a Damped Quantum Oscillator

-In this Letter we show that, when relaxation is treated consistently at the generator level within GKLS dynamics, thermodynamics must be extended.
-For a frequency-modulated harmonic oscillator with Gaussian-preserving dissipation, detailed balance selects a dynamically relaxing quadratic frame, which may be viewed as an open-system extension of the Ermakov-Lewis-Riesenfeld construction~\cite{Lewis1969,Ermakov1880}.
-The associated mode frequency $\omega_{\mathcal I}(t)$ becomes an emergent thermodynamic coordinate.
+In this Letter we show that thermodynamic structure ceases to be a state function description in open quantum systems when relaxation is treated at the generator level within GKLS dynamics~\cite{Gorini1976,Lindblad1976} with detailed balance.
+The internal energy then acquires an intrinsic dependence on the rate of entropy change,

-A central consequence is that the first law acquires an additional work term associated with $\omega_{\mathcal I}$.
-More strikingly, eliminating auxiliary variables yields an internal energy of the form

-or equivalently $E=E(S,\dot S)$ during thermalization.
-The rate dependence is not a protocol-dependent correction but a structural modification of thermodynamics induced by detailed-balance relaxation.
-Thermalization therefore enlarges the thermodynamic state space.